ogc1231/sushi-cult-restaurant/README.md

 Code for the footer was taken from [Code Institute's](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/01-getting-set-up/01-getting-set-up) Love Running walkthrough project with required tweaks to suit.

+First version of sushi cult moved over to new repository to make use of Code Institue template [see here](https://github.com/ogc1231/sushi-cult)

 ### Content